sofianinho/TIL/docker/2018-08-17-sctp-and-docker-18.06-ce.md

 # client installed on my machine, and another one in an ubuntu VM
 iperf3 -c 172.17.0.2 -p 5201 --sctp -i 1 -t 5  --bandwidth 10G --len 10k  --nstreams 4 --parallel 2
 ```
-- So you see that both of them are reachable from both sides when the client is on my machine; Wireshark capture seems to ok too.
+- So you see that both of them are reachable from both sides when the client is on my machine; Wireshark capture seems to be ok too.
 - For the client inside the VM, TCP and UDP ports are working but not SCTP.
 Wireshark show hearbeat messages then ABORT in the server interface.
-In the docker0 interface, INIT and INIT_ACK but no further messsage.
+In the docker0 interface, we see INIT and INIT_ACK but no further messsages.
 This goes on until you stop your client.

 #### With echo-sctp
 ```sh